Daniel-Chin/Python_Lib/readme.md

     2. Multi-line code continuation is implemented!
     3. If input command is longer than terminal width, camera rolls.
 Future:
     1. Consider adding a dynamic `return` feature.
+    2. `traceback` is deleted every

 ## count.py
 For counting votes and ranking the counts.